SayyedulBappy/Data_Structure/README.md

 8. HomeTask: Implement Binary search and linear search.

-9. Assignment : Creating a table wit struct in c from user input and display on the console
+9. Assignment : Creating a table with struct in c from user input and display on the console